notsag-dev/scroogecoin/README.md

 - Payments must be signed by all the owners whose coins are consumed in the transaction.
 - Goofy check signatures, and verifies double-spending before approving the transaction.
 - When a coin is consumed it is deleted and other coin with the new owner is created.
+- The amount of created coins must be equal to the amout of consumed coins.

 **Blockchain**
 - Transactions are inserted by Scrooge into a blockchain.